Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Introduction

 Such a system would fundamentally alter the economics and operational flexibility of nuclear deployment.
 Operators could adapt a pre-trained foundation model in hours rather than spending months tuning controllers for each new small modular reactor design.
 They could generate and validate dozens of candidate strategies in real time rather than running computationally expensive model-predictive control solvers during dynamic grid events.
 The industry could deploy data-driven policies whose tail-risk suppression has been empirically validated across tens of thousands of synthetic scenarios rather than relying on conservative engineering margins to bound brittle, plant-specific controllers.

-This represents a \textbf{paradigm shift from optimization-based to generation-based control}, analogous to the transition in natural language processing from rule-based systems to transformer foundation models, or in computer vision from hand-crafted features to learned representations.
-Can reactor control be treated as a generative sequence modeling problem, where a compact foundation model writes numeric actions in a domain-specific language and a high-fidelity simulator acts as the critic?
+Treating reactor control as a generative sequence-modeling problem, in which a compact language model writes numeric actions and a high-fidelity simulator acts as the critic, offers an alternative to optimization-based control design for a restricted class of single-step maneuvers in simulation.
+We do not claim that the present results constitute a paradigm shift; we test whether the approach is viable on a controlled benchmark and report what it does and does not establish.

 Figure~\ref{fig:integrated_framework} demonstrates this paradigm through three interconnected components.
 A compact 360M-parameter language model generates candidate actuation sequences, concentrating 76\% of runtime actions on single\_b2 strategies despite only 30\% training frequency—evidence of agentic policy optimization rather than dataset imitation.
 Closed-loop execution in the KOMODO simulator validates each proposal against physics-based success criteria within $\pm$1--10\% tolerance bands, defining correctness by achieved outcomes rather than parameter proximity.
-Data scaling from 1K to 100K scenarios drives qualitative phase transitions: success at $\pm$1\% tolerance jumps from 26.2\% to 92\% (super-linear), variance collapses 500-fold, and policy entropy decreases from 1.38 to 0.89 nats as the model autonomously discovers and concentrates on robust control strategies.
+Data scaling from 1K to 100K scenarios drives strong scaling behavior with regime-dependent gains: success at $\pm$1\% tolerance jumps from 6.0\% to 92.0\%, variance collapses 500-fold, and the runtime policy concentrates on a sub-region of the actuation space at every scale (Table~\ref{tab:entropy_kl_recomputed}).
 The framework transfers to PyRK point kinetics with >94\% success, demonstrating cross-simulator generalization characteristic of domain-specific foundation models.